 i) Live Radio Listening

-These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for Survey 2 , 2019 - the second nationwide GfK radio industry survey for 2019.
+These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for Survey 3 , 2019 - the third nationwide GfK radio industry survey for 2019.

-Nationwide, the weekly cumulative audience for RNZ National is 626,900, an increase of 20,600 compared to the equivalent survey last year.
+Nationwide, the weekly cumulative audience for RNZ National is 599,800 New Zealanders of the 10 plus population.

 Weekly cumulative audience figures for particular programmes on RNZ National are shown below, and relate to 'live' broadcast listening of people aged 10 years and over.